achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      2.Over Sampling  (RandomOverSampler (here new points create by same dot)) ,  SMOTETomek(new points create by nearest point so take long time)

-     3.class_weight give more importance to that small class
+     3.class_weight give more importance(weight) to that small class

      4.use kfold to keep the ratio of classess constant